upgradingdave/camunda-8-jdbc-connector/README.md

 `UPDATE`, and `DELETE` work the same as `INSERT`

-# Technical Overview

-This connector maintains a simple in-memory cache of [DatabaseManagers](src/main/java/io/camunda/connector/db/DatabaseManager.java).
-One `DatabaseManager` is created for each unique jdbc  configuration.

-Each time a process instance arrives at a JDBC Connector Task, the [JdbcConnectorFunction](src/main/java/io/camunda/connector/JdbcConnectorFunction.java) checks the in-memory cache for a matching `DatabaseManager` and if one is found it is used.
-Otherwise, a new `DatabaseManager` is created using the jdbc configuration passed via the [JdbcConnectorRequest](src/main/java/io/camunda/connector/JdbcConnectorRequest.java) as defined in the bpmn process diagram.

-If a bpmn process diagram has multiple JDBC Connector Tasks that all share same jdbc configuration, a single [DatabaseManager](src/main/java/io/camunda/connector/db/DatabaseManager.java) is created and reused.

-If a process has multiple JDBC Connector Tasks, and each Task connects to a different database or uses different database credentials, then a separate [DatabaseManager](src/main/java/io/camunda/connector/db/DatabaseManager.java) is created for each configuration.

 ## Supported Database Types

 As of now, this project supports the following database drivers.
+Additional database types can be added easily by adding a new dependency to the pom.xml.

 - [H2](src/main/java/io/camunda/connector/db/H2Database.java)
 - [Postgresql](src/main/java/io/camunda/connector/db/PostgresDatabase.java)

-In order for this project to support another type of database, all that is needed is to add a dependency to the [pom.xml](pom.xml) (in theory, at least!)

 # TODO / Next steps

 - Implement prepared statements by passing json map structure as params
+- Configure password as a SECRET
 - real world test against postgresql
+- add support for mysql and test
+- add support for sqlserver and test
 - Generate custom svg image for this connector and update the template-connector.json
-- Configure password as a SECRET
 - Implement options for connection pooling?
 - Create separate element templates for each type of db?
 - will also need separate JDBCParam classes for each type of db?